As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 First of all, let’s consider the use cases for a 40 litre backpack so that we can better evaluate them:

-For a single day hike then a 30L backpack might be best, however if you’re going on a multi-day hike or doing other outdoor activities, a 40L backpack is a adequate to carry all of your clothing and gear providing you are sharing the gear with others.
+- Multi-day Hiking : If you’re going on a multi-day hike or doing other outdoor activities that involve camping overnight, a 40L backpack is a adequate to carry all of your clothing and gear providing you are sharing the gear with others.

 Even with a laptop I manage to fit everything I need in to a 40L.
 However, if you’re carrying additional gear such as camping equipment or sports wear then you’ll probably want a larger size.